New Research: Hot Tubs Improve Cardiovascular System Health, Part 3 of 7

 Benefits of Hot Tubs for the Cardiovascular System

 Can a hot tub really help your heart?
-Cardiovascular benefits of aquatic therapy explained.
+Cardiovascular benefits of hot tubs explained.

 Scientific findings by the National Aquatics & Sports Medicine Institute and others show that immersion to the neck, as is experienced in a hot tub, causes a shift in blood volume, moving it from the body’s extremities to the chest area.
 This shift increases the amount of blood in the heart.
 Consequently, this additional blood in the heart improves heart function by increasing the volume of blood that each heart beat actually pumps through the circulatory system.
 In effect, the heart becomes more efficient while a person is in the water, pumping more blood with the same amount of effort.